mmarif4u/mmarif4u/README.md

 ---

 ### 🌐 NexNode – Android app for Linode Cloud Platform
 NexNode helps you manage your virtual private servers effortlessly.
-Monitor resources and keep an eye on your deployments—all from a clean, mobile-friendly interface.
+Monitor resources and keep an eye on your deployments, all from a clean and mobile-friendly interface.

 🌐 **Website:** [nexnode.swatian.com](https://nexnode.swatian.com)
 📥 **Download:** [Play Store](https://play.google.com/store/apps/details?id=com.swatian.nexnode.premium)

 ---

-### ✉️ NexMail – Simple & Smart Email
+### ✉️ NexMail – Simple & Modern Webmail
-NexMail is a fresh take on email—lightweight, modern, and designed for clarity.
+NexMail is a fresh take on webmail clients - lightweight, modern, and designed for clarity.
 Send and read your emails without the clutter for your self-hosted mail server.

 💻 **Source code:** [NexMail on Codeberg](https://codeberg.org/nexmail/NexMail)
 🌐 **Website:** [nexmail.app](https://nexmail.app)